coltonnewton89/hackTeck/README.md

 (Mostly full stack development)

 There's a couple of things you'll see here.
+The front end side of this application was developed with React JSX.
+(A JS Framework) The Backend side was developed using Google Firebase.
+Firebase is a noSQL database that offers several features.
+I've listed a couple of these features later on.

+Lets get into it.
 1.)
-Firebase Sign in and sign up components.
-The sign up creates not only a user but a collection type with that users information.
-This will be important for the next component.
+Firebase Sign in and sign up components are demanded from the start.
+Users must sign in to gain access to the app.
+The signup creates not only a user in the authentication portion of firebase but a collection 'user' doc with that users email.

 2.)That user collection allows us to set up an environment where we can allow other users to chat with eachother.
-The messenger component is strictly props and backend.
+All the user will need is the other user's email adress The messenger component is strictly props and backend.
 I had fun with this one because it's more componentized then any other section.
 Eventually I look forward to styling the messaging component more and add a little more functionality to it.
 (ex: setting up the 'X' button in chatlist section next to userEmail to enable delete messages.
-I also hope to make it where if the backend creates a new doc, (we'll call it a new message for simplicity) an 'accept/decline' component will allow the user to decline or accept the incoming message.)
+I also hope to make it where if the backend creates a new doc, (we'll call it a new message for simplicity) an 'accept/decline' component will allow the user to accept or decline the incoming message.)

 3.)The Cycle component allows a user to receive their own data from the database without them displaying or 'updating' anyone else's data.
 Why the quotation marks around updating?